 A parental consent addendum to the waiver is required to be completed at the pre-trip meeting for all guests under the age of 19.
-A copy is included with this handbook for your review.
 If the child's parent or legal guardian is not accompanying them on the trip please contact us to discuss our further requirements.